 unbiased RMSE =

-$$\sqrt{\frac{1}{N}\sum(M - O - \text{bias})^2}$$
+$$\sqrt{\frac{1}{N}\sum(M - O - bias)^2}$$

 (6)

-3 Results
+10 3.
+Results

-3.1 Assimilation impacts on physical properties
+11 3.1 Assimilation impacts on physical properties

-As the biological model provides no feedback to the physical model, the alternative light parameterization does not affect physical properties.
-The physical results from Free-alt and DAsat-alt runs are thus not displayed in this section.
+12 As the biological model provides no feedback to the physical model, the alternative light 13 parameterization does not affect physical properties.
+The physical results from Free-alt and DAsat-alt 14 runs are thus not displayed in this section.

-The dominant circulation features in the Gulf of Mexico, the Loop Current and Loop Current eddies, are assessed by comparing their fronts, defined here as the 10 cm SSH contour, from satellite data, the Free run, and two dataassimilative runs (i.e., the DAsat and DAargo runs).
-In the first 2 months, all model estimates of the Loop Current are different from satellite observations due to the influence of initial conditions (Fig. 2).
-After March, the SSH field shows a similar northward and westward extension of the Loop Current intrusion between two assimilative runs and satellite observations, but large deviations from observations remain in the Free run.
-In addition, all estimates except for the Free run reproduce the satellite-observed timing of eddy shedding well, as well as the size, shape, and position of Loop Current eddies.

-For a more quantitative assessment, the daily output of SSH and SST fields from the three runs is compared with the satellite estimates.
-The spatial distribution of RMSE from the Free run and the RMSE changes in two data-assimilative runs are shown in Fig. 3.
-In the regions influenced by the Loop Current and Loop Current eddies, this figure shows high RMSE for SSH in the Free run (Fig. 3a) and large RMSE reductions in two data-assimilative runs (Fig. 3b-c).
-In contrast, the reductions in SST RMSEs are more spatially homogeneous.
-A summary of the overall RMSE, the bias, and the correlation coefficient (Coef) for physical variables from the Free run and two data-assimilative runs are shown in Table 1.
-In general, the two data-assimilative runs both significantly improved SSH and SST with reduced RMSEs and increased correlation coefficients.
-Although the two data-assimilative runs tend to underestimate the satellite observations of SST, the bias $(-0.06 \,^{\circ}\text{C})$ is relatively small.
+The dominant circulation features in the Gulf of Mexico, the Loop Current and Loop Current Eddies, 15 are assessed by comparing their fronts, defined here as the 10-cm SSH contour, from satellite data, the 16 free run, and two data-assimilative runs (i.e. the DAsat and DAargo runs).
+In the first two months, all 17 model estimates of the Loop Current are different from satellite observations due to the influence of initial 18 19 conditions (Fig. 2).
+After March, the SSH field shows a similar northward and westward extension of the Loop Current intrusion between two assimilative runs and satellite observations, but large deviations from 20 observations remain in the Free run.
+In addition, all estimates except for the Free run well reproduce the 21 22 satellite-observed timing of eddy shedding as well as the size, shape, and position of Loop Current eddies.
+For a more quantitative assessment, the daily output of SSH and SST fields from the three runs are 23 compared with the satellite estimates.
+The spatial distribution of RMSE from the Free run and the RMSE 24 changes in two data-assimilative runs are shown in Fig. 3.
+In the regions influenced by Loop Current and 1 Loop Current eddies, this figure shows high RMSE for SSH in the Free run (Fig. 3a) and large RMSE 2 reductions in two data assimilative runs (Fig. 3b-c).
+In contrast, the reductions in SST RMSEs are more 3 spatially homogeneous.
+A summary of the overall RMSE, the bias, and the correlation coefficient (Coef) 4 for physical variables from the free run and two data assimilative runs are shown in Table 1.
+In general, 5 the two data-assimilative runs both significantly improved SSH and SST with reduced RMSEs and 6 increased correlation coefficients.
+Although the two data-assimilative runs tend to underestimate the 7 satellite observations of SST, the bias (-0.06 °C) is relatively small.
+8

-The correction of mesoscale features by data assimilation was not limited to the surface but extended to the subsurface and even deep waters.
-Specifically, the two assimilative runs corrected the position, the amplitude, and the polarity of mesoscale eddies and hence better represented the elevated and depressed thermoclines within these eddies (Fig. 4).
-The most noticeable improvement (by 60 %-61 %) was witnessed by float 287, which captured a newly detached Loop Current eddy with features of high SSH and depressed thermoclines during July and October.
-In addition, assimilation of Argo T-S profiles in the DAargo run led to slight further improvements in the subsurface temperature distributions when compared with the DAsat run.
-For instance, although the DAsat run greatly improved subsurface temperature distributions along the trajectory of float 285, an underestimation of temperature at a depth of about 200 m remains within the peak of the anticyclonic eddy.
-Corrections imposed by assimilating Argo profiles increased temperature here and decreased the bias from observations.
-These small but localized further improvements can also be observed by other floats, e.g., in July-October for float 289 and February for float 290.
+The correction of mesoscale features by data assimilation was not limited to the surface but extend 9 to the subsurface and even deep waters.
+Specifically, the two assimilative runs corrected the position, the 10 amplitude, and the polarity of mesoscale eddies, and hence better represented the elevated and depressed 11 12 thermoclines within these eddies (Fig. 4).
+The most noticeable improvement (by 60~61%) was witnessed by the Float 287 which captured a newly detached Loop Current eddy with features of high SSH and 13 14 depressed thermoclines during July and October.
+In addition, assimilation of Argo T-S profiles in the 15 DAargo run led to slightly further improvements in the subsurface temperature distributions when compared with the DAsat run.
+For instance, although the DAsat run greatly improved subsurface 16 temperature distributions along the trajectory of Float 285, an underestimation of temperature at about 17 200 m depth remains within the peak of the anticyclonic eddy.
+Corrections imposed by assimilating Argo 18 profiles increased temperature here and decreased the bias from observations.
+These small but localized 19 further improvements can also be observed by other floats, e.g. in July-October for Float 289 and February 20 for Float 290.
+21